anadynamics/anadynamics.github.io/docs/config.md

 ```
 NDD_scaling, S
 ```
  Input scaling factors for NDD.
-See ANA's manual to understand why they are necessary.
+See ANA's manual to understand why you may want to use them.
 ```
 NDD_size, Z
 ```